cj-mills/christianjmills-quarto/posts/openvino-yolox-unity/in-editor/index.md

 ---
-categories:
-- openvino
-- object-detection
-- yolox
-- tutorial
-- unity
+title: OpenVINO Object Detection in the Unity Editor (Outdated)
 date: 2021-12-6
-description: This post covers how to modify the existing YOLOX project so that the plugin can be using in the Unity Editor.
+image: /images/empty.gif
+title-block-categories: false
+layout: post
+toc: false
 hide: false
-layout: post
 search_exclude: false
-title: OpenVINO Object Detection in the Unity Editor (Outdated)
-toc: false
+description: This post covers how to modify the existing YOLOX project so that the plugin can be using in the Unity Editor.
+categories: [openvino, object-detection, yolox, tutorial, unity]

 ---